isomerpages/moe-peicaisec/_student-development/Environment sustainability.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="1">
-<p>As part of the Singapore Green Plan 2030, all MOE schools have embarked
+<p>As part of the Singapore Green Plan 2030,<strong> </strong>all MOE schools
-on the Eco Stewardship Programme (ESP) since 2021.
+have embarked on the <strong>Eco Stewardship Programme (ESP)</strong> since 2021.
 It adopts a whole-school approach to integrating environmental sustainability, in nurturing stewards of the environment and aims to reduce carbon emissions by two-thirds as a school sector by 2030, with at least 20% of our schools to be carbon neutral.</p>
 <p></p>
 <p>The Eco Stewardship Programme builds on current environmental efforts
 in schools.
 This will be done holistically through the 4Cs:</p>
-<p></p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>